 Forget the trip, these are the best shoes I’ve ever purchased, period.
 I’ve always struggled with finding shoes/sandals that were not only super comfortable to walk in, but gave me some height, were acceptably cute, and could be worn with everything all while being affordable.
 These are it.

 And believe it or not… they are crocs!
-I found them on Amazon and after reading countless reviews claiming them to be the most comfortable shoes ever, I spent the best $40 of my life (no joke)—the price has now gone up, apparently Croc has realized how amazing they are.
+I found them on Amazon and after reading countless reviews claiming them to be the most comfortable shoes ever, I spent the best $40 of my life (no joke)—the price has now gone up a bit, apparently Croc has realized how amazing they are.
 Still worth every penny, I’m buying another pair as soon as I return home.

 These things have been everywhere from sandy beaches to muddy hiking trails and it feels like I’m floating on a cloud with each step.
 I walk several miles per day in these and could have hiked Machu Picchu with them.